 Definitions Source Fall A Fall is defined as loss of control by a skater with the result that the majority of his/her own body weight is on the ice supported by any other part of the body other than the blades e.g. hand(s), knee(s), back, buttock(s) or any part of the arm.
-Rule 503, § 1 Illegal Elements/Movements (Rhythm Dance & Free Dance) The following elements and movements are illegal in the Rhythm Dance & Free Dance unless otherwise stated in an ISU Communication: Illegal Lift Movement/Pose - see Rule 704, paragraph 16; Jumps (or throw jumps) of more than one (1) revolution by one partner or jumps of one (1) revolution skated at the same time by both partners; Lying on the ice (except during Choreographic Sliding movement first time performed).
-Rule 709, § 3 (Rhythm Dance) Rule 710, § 3 (Free Dance) Illegal Lift Movement/Pose The following movements and/or poses during the lift are illegal: a) sitting on the partner's head; b) standing on the partner's shoulder; c) lifted partner in upside down split pose (with sustained angle between thighs more than 45 degrees); d) lifting partner swinging the lifted partner around by holding the skate(s)/boot(s) or leg(s) only with fully extended arm(s) or without the assistance of hand(s)/arm(s) e) point of contact of the lifting hand(s)/arm(s) of the lifting partner with any part of the body of the lifted partner is sustained with the fully extended arm(s) higher than the lifting partner's head (the supporting arm may be sustained and fully extended above the head).
-Rule 704, § 16
+Rule 503, § 1 Illegal Elements/Movements/Poses The following movements and/or poses are illegal in Rhythm Dance, Free Dance and in the Pattern Dances including the introductory and concluding steps (unless otherwise stated in an ISU Communication): a) sitting on the partner's head; b) standing on the partner's shoulder; c) lifted partner in upside down split pose (with sustained angle between thighs more than 45 degrees); d) lifting partner swinging the lifted partner around by holding the skate(s)/boot(s) or leg(s) only with fully extended arm(s); e) lifting partner swinging the lifted partner around without the assistance of hand(s)/arm(s) and the lifted partner holds only with legs/feet around the lifting partner's neck; f) point of contact of the lifting hand(s)/arm(s) of the lifting partner with any part of the body of the lifted partner is sustained with the fully extended arm(s) higher than the lifting partner's head (the supporting arm may be sustained and fully extended above the head); g) Jumps (or throw jumps) of more than one (1) revolution except Jump Entry and/or Jump Exit. ; h) Lying on the ice; A brief movement through poses a) to f) will be permitted if it is not established and sustained or if it is used only to change pose.
+For the season 2021/22 the exception for Jump Entry and/or Jump Exit does not apply and if the entry from jump(s) or exit with jump(s) of more than (1) one revolution is performed this will be considered as an illegal movement and will be treated accordingly.
+Rule 704, § 21 Communication no.2393 revised